 - GC0154 Interconnector Ramping

-Project REV findings are also being shared with the Energy Networks Association to assist in future development of Engineering Recommendation G99 (“Requirements for the connection of generation equipment in parallel with public distribution networks on or after 27 April 2019”).
+Project REV findings are also being shared with the Energy Networks Association to assist in future development of Engineering Recommendation G99 (Requirements for the connection of generation equipment in parallel with public distribution networks).

-More broadly, the Project REV WP1 report has been shared and received with interest by international organisations including:
+More broadly, the Project REV reports has been shared and received with interest by international organisations including:

 - Global Power Systems Transformation Consortia